“If you don’t have enemies, you’re doing something wrong.” –John Piper

 The enemy’s lies can be detected and contradicted with the ultimate truth, God’s Word.
 When I live my life in complete, continuing surrender, the enemy loses battleground.
 He no longer is facing me alone, but instead comes into direct combat with God Himself.

 During times of personal adversity, I must recount the promises of God.
-I remind myself God is blameless (Psalm 18:30) and always good (Psalm 136:1).
+When my feelings derail my beliefs, I remind myself God is blameless (Psalm 18:30) and always good (Psalm 136:1).
 He is looking out for my best interest (Romans 8:28).
 And when I am hurting and suffering, He cares.
 Not a tear shed goes unnoticed (Psalm 56:8).
 Nor do my personal experiences outweigh what Jesus did on my behalf on the cross.
 He sympathizes with my weakness and for this reason; I can approach the throne room with boldness (Hebrews 4:15-16).